sematic-ai/sematic/docs/sematic-vs.md

 pipeline structure you like.

-* **Pythonic SDK** - Using MLFlow requires using a yaml-based configuration combined with Jina templating to enable hierachical config specifications.
+* **Pythonic SDK** - Using MLFlow requires using a yaml-based configuration combined with Jinja templating to enable hierachical config specifications.
 Sematic lets you stick with simple python for constructing your pipeline and feeding in configurations and other inputs.

 * **Powerful compute access** - MLFlow pipelines run natively on Databricks VMs, or